ga-adi-macaron/Course-Materials/lessons/workflow-and-dev-tools/git-github-lesson/readme.md

 Running `git status` again will show you that a.txt has been **modified**.

-> Check: Have the students add and commit the change.

 ## Guided Practice: Making and cloning repositories  (10 mins)